 Which is the most important factor that you need to consider prior to playing?

-If you want to not only enjoy a casino game but also make a profit from it at the same time, it is essential to consider its house edge beforehand.
-The house edge indicates the built-in advantage all casino games have and it is expressed as a percentage for easier comprehension.
-It basically shows the profit that the casinos are expected to make in the long run from the bets that players place.
-The house edge directly influences your chances of winning which is the reason why this is the most important aspect that you should take into account before you wager your money.
+If you want not only to enjoy a casino game but also to make a profit from it, it is essential to consider its house edge beforehand.
+The house edge indicates the built-in advantage all casino games have and is expressed as a percentage for easier comprehension.
+It shows the profit that casinos are expected to make in the long run from the bets players place.
+The house edge directly influences your chances of winning, which is why it is the most important aspect to take into account before you wager your money.

 In this sense, the higher the house edge is, the worse the odds are.
-Every casino game has a different house edge which changes every time the rules are altered.
-In other words, if you decide to try a new variation of a particular casino game, you should know that the house edge won’t be the same as in the original game.
+Every casino game has a different house edge, which changes whenever the rules are altered.
+In other words, if you decide to try a new variation of a particular casino game, you should know that the house edge will not be the same as in the original game.

 How are the house edge and the RTP percentage linked?

-The house edge and the RTP are two dynamic measurements which are expressed as percentages.
-They are interdependent and every time one of them changes, it directly influences the other one.
+The house edge and the RTP are two dynamic measurements expressed as percentages.
+They are interdependent, and every time one of them changes, it directly influences the other.
 These figures can be viewed as two sides of the same coin.
-The house edge represents a percentage from the casinos’ point of view, whereas the RTP is the same proportion but from players’ point of view.
-For instance, the variation Double Exposure Blackjack has a house edge of 0.69% which means that the RTP percentage is 31%.
+The house edge represents a percentage from the casino’s point of view, whereas the RTP is the same proportion from the player’s perspective.
+For instance, the variation Double Exposure Blackjack has a house edge of 0.69%, which means that the RTP percentage is 99.31%.

 Which are the best casino games in terms of odds?

-Generally speaking, the casino games which offer the most beneficial odds are the skill-based ones because, in them, you have the power to influence the outcome of every round or hand.
+Generally speaking, the casino games that offer the most beneficial odds are the skill-based ones because, in them, you have the power to influence the outcome of every round or hand.
 Games such as video poker and blackjack give you the chance to apply a strategy and improve your moves by using your own skills and knowledge.
 Blackjack can be very profitable, especially if you are a card counter who knows the basic strategy backwards and forwards.
-If you are a video poker fan, you should search for full-pay machines since they offer the best odds.
+If you are a video-poker fan, you should search for full-pay machines, as they offer the best odds.

 Is there a bet whose house edge is zero?

 As surprising as it may sound, yes, there is.
-Craps feature a side bet called the Odds bet whose house edge is as low as 0%.
-It is considered to be one of the most beneficial bets in craps and not only, due to the practically non-existent house edge.
+Craps features a side bet called the Odds bet, whose house edge is as low as 0%.
+It is considered to be one of the most beneficial bets in craps, and beyond, due to the practically non-existent house edge.
 In fact, its house edge is always zero, regardless of whether it is estimated per roll or per bet resolved.
-On the other hand, the bet which offers the worst odds in craps is Big Red 7 as its house edge is 16.67%.
-Thanks to it, the casinos are able to generate massive profits in short periods of time.
+On the other hand, the bet that offers the worst odds in craps is Big Red 7, as its house edge is 16.67%.
+Thanks to it, casinos are able to generate massive profits in short periods of time.